 Ceremony registration is separate and different from applying for graduation (degree).

 Students who wish to participate in the ALANA ceremony must register online.
+A registration link will be posted here on February 1.
 Registration deadline: April 30.
 Questions?
 Please call the Intercultural and Diversity Center at (716) 645-2434.

 All participating students are asked to wear their cap, gown and hood.
 Students are also invited to wear any traditional and/or cultural garments to the ceremony.

 ALANA graduates will receive their Kente stole, along with their Certificate of Achievement, when they report to the Center for the Arts prior to the ceremony.

 If you have a disability that impacts your ability to participate in a commencement ceremony, please note your needs and what accommodations you require when you register for the ceremony.
 The coordinator of this ceremony will contact you to discuss and finalize your accommodations.
 If the coordinator does not contact you at least two weeks before the ceremony, please contact the coordinator directly.